 It's also likely that there will be some financial support to help residents and businesses switch to greener cars.

 There will almost definitely be penalties for unpaid charges, but these are still to be confirmed.

-Please note, this page is as accurate as possible at the time of creation (February 2020).
+Please note, this page is as accurate as possible at the time of creation (May 2021).
 All plans and details may change at a later date.